zhaoshenzhai/obsidian-mathlinks/README.md

 ## :gear: Settings
 ### Update when modified
-Automatically update links in the current file when modified. _DefaultW: true_.
+Automatically update links in the current file when modified. _Default: true_.

-### Add a template
+### Add a new template
 This opens a modal which prompts for:
 * **Title**: Name of the template to refer back to when editing/deleting a template.
 * **Match for**: String to be matched and replaced.
 Do not include regex; they will be formatted internally.